-Not just GED® Test prep: a complete school of
+Not just High School Equivalency Test Prep: a complete school of

-continuing education for ABE, pre-GED, and GED adult
+continuing education for ABE, Pre-Secondary, to College and Career Ready.

-GED Academy preparation for the GED® test focuses on skills and capabilities that will serve adult learners in the workplace, in higher education, and in life.
-The GED Academy adult literacy program addresses basic and secondary math, communication, and critical thinking as the essential skills that will best serve students in the GED exam and beyond.
+GED Academy, TASC Prep Academy, and HiSET Academy preparation for High School Equivalency tests focus on skills and capabilities that will serve adult learners in the workplace, in higher education and in life.
+Our adult literacy programs address basic and secondary math, communication, and critical thinking as the essential skills that will best serve students in High School Equivalency exams and beyond.
 Literacy skills in comprehension, analysis, application, and synthesis are fundamental to learning and functioning.

 Beyond that, students learn support skills to help them acquire new knowledge and abilities: ways to set goals, ways to study, and ways to track and understand their own learning.
-The GED Academy serves as a broad literacy program, containing scaffolding to help students in all these areas as they acquire the basic literacy skills that they need.
+The GED Academy, TASC Prep Academy, and HiSET Academy all serve as a broad literacy program, containing scaffolding to help students acquire the basic literacy skills they need.